asidqa/News-classification-using-NLP/README.md

 politicsNews<br/>
 worldNews<br/>

-#METHODOLOGY
+## METHODOLOGY
-• data analysis to understand the data
+• data analysis to understand the data<br/>
-• text preprocessing - tokenization, stemming and stopword removal
+• text preprocessing - tokenization, stemming and stopword removal<br/>
-• vectorization and model selection: A series of classification models were run on the data and evaluated on overall accuracy
+• vectorization and model selection: A series of classification models were run on the data and evaluated on overall accuracy<br/>